Bunny's Flowers

 SEQUEL's Mission: The Bucks County Intermediate Unit’s SEQUEL Program is designed to support families, empower individuals, and provide unique high-quality services to enrich our clients' lives.
 We are a non-profit partnering with Bunny's Flowers Farm to provide our adults with a learning experience on how to care for and maintain living organisms, such as plants and agriculture.

-Bunny's Flowers will be donating space on their farm to provide our adults with the opportunity to learn job skills such as teamwork, adaptability, project management, and more that they can take with them for future employment.
+Bunny's Flowers has donated space on their farm in 2022, and is actively running programs with SEQUEL as we build up for the full scale Grand Opening in 2025.
+We aim to continue to provide our adults with the opportunity to learn job skills such as teamwork, adaptability, project management, and more that they can take with them for future employment.

 AMArtSpicebushVec 1